MicrosoftDocs/visualfsharpdocs/docs/conceptual/FSharp Development Environment Features.md

 |-------------|-----------|-------------------|
 |Project templates|Types of projects available in the **New Project** dialog box.|<ul><li>F# Application<br /></li><li>F# Library<br /></li><li>F# Tutorial<br /></li><li>F# Portable Library<br /></li><li>F# Silverlight Library<br /></li><ul/>|
 |Item templates|File types available in the **Add New Item** dialog box.|<ul><li>F# source file (.fs)<br /></li><li>F# script (.fsx)<br /></li><li>F# signature file (.fsi)<br /></li><li>Configuration file (.config)<br /></li><li>SQL Database Connection (LINQ-to-SQL type provider)<br /></li><li>SQL Database Connection (LINQ to Entities type provider)<br /></li><li>OData Service Connection (LINQ type provider)<br /></li><li>WSDL Service Connection (type provider)<br /></li><li>XML file (.xml)<br /></li><li>Text file<br /></li><ul/>|
 To create an application that can run as a standalone executable, choose the F# Application project type.
 To create a library (that is, a managed assembly or .DLL file) for use on the Windows desktop platform, choose F# Library.
 To create a portable library that can be used on any supported platform, choose F# Portable Library.
-F# Portable Library projects reference a version of FSharp.Core.dll (2.3.5.0) that is appropriate to create an F# library that can be used with applications that run on the following platforms: [!INCLUDE[win8_appname_long](../Token/win8_appname_long_md.md)] apps, the .NET Framework 4.5, and Silverlight 5.
+F# Portable Library projects reference a version of FSharp.Core.dll (2.3.5.0) that is appropriate to create an F# library that can be used with applications that run on the following platforms: Windows Store apps, the .NET Framework 4.5, and Silverlight 5.
 Older versions of Silverlight aren't supported.

 For more information about the item templates for data access, see [Type Providers](Type+Providers.md).